Bicycle lane road marking on a tarmac road with the sun shining in the background.

 Our Freecycle guide has more on this and similar giveaway sites.

 3. Live or work in London?
-Get a bike for £20/month with a 'try before you bike' scheme
+Get a bike for £30/month with a 'try before you bike' scheme

 There's a handy scheme called PeddleMyWheels for those who live, work or study in certain London boroughs (see the full list).
 It lets you try a new or nearly new bike for a monthly fee, with the option to buy if you decide that it's for you.

-Adult bikes start at £20 a month, and you'll also get a helmet, bike lock and lights included in the fee.
+Adult bikes start at £30 a month, and you'll also get a helmet, bike lock, lights and mudguards included in the fee.

-Initially, you start with a one-month trial, but you can extend this as many times as you like.
+Initially, you start with a one-month trial, but you can extend this up to six months.
 You can then give the bike back if you decide not to keep it, without paying any fees or extra costs.
-If you do want to keep the bike, you can opt to buy (the site says this will be at the RRP or cheaper), and the scheme will refund up to three months of trial fees already paid.
+If you do want to keep the bike, you can opt to buy (the site says this will be at the RRP or cheaper), less the cost of the trial fees already paid, up to six months.

 The bike will be delivered to your door for free, plus you'll get either a cycle training session or short induction included.